GARDEN FURNITURE CARE GUIDE

 • Bird droppings should be removed from your furniture immediately to avoid staining.

-You may wish to treat your rope garden furniture with a fabric and upholstery protector for added resistance against stains.
-For spot cleaning, apply soapy water to the rope and use a soft cloth to gently work the solution in.
+You may wish to treat rope garden furniture or crochet materials with a fabric and upholstery protector for added resistance against stains.
+For spot cleaning, apply soapy water and use a soft cloth to gently work the solution in.
 Rinse thoroughly, blot away any excess moisture, and leave to air dry.

 Please note: